ernest-bruce/human-internet/humanity/humanity.md

 · you can get to a friend’s house on a motorcycle, a taxi, a car with autonomous driving capabilities, or a limousine
 · the vehicles provide you transportation service, using standard interaction practices (language, symbols, door handles, seats, and tires)
 · they take you from place to place, but they do not own or control you
-· in the same vein, on the human_internet, data_processors interact with your data using a standard language and methods; they do not own, control, or store your data
+· in the same vein, on the human_internet, data_specialists interact with your data using a standard language and methods; they do not own, control, or store your data
 · on the internet of today, companies behave so incompetently, irresponsibly, and criminally with personal_data and business_data (Amazon) that they do not deserve to have control over personal or business data in the next evolution of the internet